-- 31.3 The use of Nitromethane will only be permitted in "Exhibition" or "Top Fuel" classified vehicles. - 31.4 The use of Methanol / Ethanol fuel will be permitted Modified Street and Modified Race Category.
-The use of "E85" will be permitted in the Street Car Category.
-The use of Methanol in the Street Car Category is prohibited. - 31.5 Any vehicle that uses Methanol / Ethanol, as fuel must indicate its use by displaying an orange circle of 100mm diameter with an M / E inside the circle.
+- 31.3 The use of Nitromethane will only be permitted in "Exhibition" or "Top Fuel" classified vehicles. - 31.4 The use of Methanol and 100% Ethanol fuel will only be permitted the Modified car Category.
+The use of "E85" will be permitted in the True Street Car Category.
+The use of Methanol in any concentration in the True Street Car Category is prohibited. - 31.5 Any vehicle that uses Methanol / Ethanol, as fuel must indicate its use by displaying an orange circle of 100mm diameter with an M / E inside the circle.

 Drivers are advised to study the safety requirements set out under CR 31.2 read with CR58.4 and CR 58.5.

 Note: Refer to special MSA circular on approved fuels.